OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 In this post, I cover the multi-tenancy functionality of the new step template, and how you can use it to better manage your multi-tenancy releases.

 :::success
-This article assumes you read the [previous article](blog/2021-02/release-management-with-octopus/index.md).
+This post assumes you read the [previous post](blog/2021-02/release-management-with-octopus/index.md).
 It will touch on similar topics, but it isn't a full rehash.
 :::

 ## Sample application